Your Comprehensive Guide for All Things Home Loans

 The Most Common Home Loan Programs

 There are several great programs available to home buyers in the US, whether you have a huge downpayment or are just scraping up quarters from under the couch cushion.
-The list below includes programs available in most states.
-However, there may be additional offerings in your particular state that aren’t listed.
+Some of the most popular home loan programs include FHA loans, VA loans, and USDA loans.
+While the list below includes programs available in most states, there may be additional offerings in your particular state that aren’t listed.
 Ask your lender if they have other mortgage products you’re eligible for before making a final decision.

 This popular lending program from the U.S Department of Housing and Urban Development has been making low downpayment mortgages for generations of homeowners.
 Often the best option for first time buyers, FHA loans can come with higher mortgage insurance rates, but are more flexible with lending criteria.